kubus765/react-crud-app/README.md

 Current functionalities:

-- Modal popup to edit contacts.
-- Drop-down menu for selecting contact category during add/edit.
-- Confirmation popup before deleting a contact.
 - View the list of contacts that are saved on a SQL Database
 - Submit a new contact with the data (Name, Surname, Password, Email, Category, Phone number, Date of birth)
+- Edit an existing contact
 - Delete an existing contact
+- Modal popups
+- Toast Popups
 - Full form data validation
-- Edit an existing contact

 Still to do:
 - Add basic authentication (only a logged in user can alter the database)